Get free shipping on orders over $150

 Production stage of organic and fair trade Panela raw cane sugar

-The boiling process can start.
-The juice falls into a second cauldron.
-Steam escapes because the sugar cane juice is boiled to evaporate the water and thus keep the juice pure and concentrated (a bit like when making maple syrup).
+The boiling process can begin.
+The juice falls into a second pot.
+Steam escapes as the sugarcane juice is boiled to evaporate the water and thus keep the juice pure and concentrated (a bit like making maple syrup).

 Step 4